Feng Youlan

 Feng Youlan (馮友蘭 (Feng Yu-lan); 4 December 1895 – 26 November 1990) was a Chinese philosopher, historian, and writer who was instrumental for reintroducing the study of Chinese philosophy in the modern era.
-The name he published under in English was 'Fung Yu-lan,' for which see, for example, the Bodde translation of A History of Chinese Philosophy.
+The name he published under in English was 'Fung Yu-lan,' as used in the Bodde translation of A History of Chinese Philosophy.
 This earlier spelling also occurs in philosophical discussions, see for example the work of Wing-tsit Chan.